loki344/ml-starter/backend/examples/gpt2/README.md

 # Example with the GPT-2

-:exclamation: In order to try this example you have to download the GPT2 LM-Head model from https://github.com/onnx/models/tree/master/text/machine_comprehension/gpt-2 and copy it into the directory ml-starter/backend/app/custom_model with the name custom_model.onnx :exclamation:
+:exclamation: In order to try this example you have to download the GPT2 LM-Head model from https://github.com/onnx/models/blob/master/text/machine_comprehension/gpt-2/model/gpt2-lm-head-10.onnx and copy it into the directory <strong>ml-starter/backend/app/custom_model</strong> with the name <strong>custom_model.onnx</strong> :exclamation:

 :exclamation: The postprocessing is not working properly yet, instead of a text, the function returns the tensor :exclamation: